Notes on the Geography of Uganda: Jinja

 Despite the dam, the river still appears powerful, with an appreciable current.

-Here's the town as shown in the national atlas of 1962.
+Here's the town, a district and provincial headquarters, as shown in the national atlas of 1962.
 Ripon Falls are still marked, though flooded.
 The town center is at the upper right; government buildings are shown in black, and bungalows, mostly for government officers, are shown neat as a pin above the golf course.
 The reference manual of Thomas and Scott, published in 1935, states that the town is "spaciously laid out with broad tree-lined streets.
 Excellent piped water supply (pumping station below the Ripon Falls).
 Sanitation is by bucket system.
 No public electricity supply, oil lamps being still in use.
 There are a number of well-built residences, and the activities of Government have recently been concentrated into central offices in Busoga Square..."
 (Uganda, p.
 435-6).
-The town was not only a district but a provincial headquarters.

 Nile Crescent runs at the top edge of the golf course.
 Several palms seem to have gone to their maker; the paving is shot.